Americans Largely Support Gun Restrictions To 'Do Something' About Gun Violence

 Don't see the graphic above?
 Click here.

-A February NPR/PBS NewsHour/Marist poll, found less support for stricter laws covering gun sales, but still a majority (51%) were in favor.
+A February NPR/PBS NewsHour/Marist poll found less support for stricter laws covering gun sales, but still a majority (51%) were in favor.
 Another 36% said the laws should be kept as they are.

 But, like Quinnipiac, when people were asked if they thought it was more important to control gun violence or protect gun rights, 58% said control gun violence, the highest in at least six years.
 Just 37% responded that it was more important to protect gun rights.